lucaspimenta89/reviews-scraper/README.md

 The challenge consists of fetching the first five pages of reviews about the McKaig Chevrolet Buick - A Dealer For The People at https://www.dealerrater.com.

-With the reviews in hand, the application must decide the top three overly rated reviews and print on the console.
+With the reviews in hand, the application must decide the top three overly rated reviews and print it on the console.

-The application is implemented using Elixir as the programming language, ExUnit for testing, HTTPoison for HTTP requests, Poison for JSON encoding, and Floki for HTML parsing.
+The application is implemented using [Elixir](https://elixir-lang.org/) as the programming language, [ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html) for testing, [HTTPoison](https://hexdocs.pm/httpoison/HTTPoison.html) for HTTP requests, [Poison](https://hexdocs.pm/poison/api-reference.html) for JSON encoding, and [Floki](https://hexdocs.pm/floki/Floki.html) for HTML parsing.

 ## Data fetching and processing

-In order to fetch the HTML pages with the reviews and extract the information, HTTPoison was used to perform HTTP requests to retrieve the HTML of the targeted pages, it happens on the `ReviewsScraper.Scraper` at the `get_reviews/0` function.
+In order to fetch the HTML pages with the reviews and extract the information, HTTPoison was used to perform HTTP requests to retrieve the HTML of the targeted pages, it happens on the `ReviewsScraper.Scraper.get_reviews/0` function.

-For each page retrieval, the HTML is parsed into `%ReviewsScraper.Models.Review{}` structs.
-All this processing is done using `Task.async_stream/3` which means that the requests and the HTML parsing are made concurrently increasing the speed of the application.
+For each page retrieval, the HTML is parsed into lists of `%ReviewsScraper.Models.Review{}` structs.
+All this processing is done using `Task.async_stream/3` which means that the requests and the HTML parsing are made concurrently witch makes the application display the result quickly.

 ## Selecting the top three "overly positive" reviews

 For each review a score is calculated based on the number of stars given in the review then the application will sort the reviews based on the score and the date of the review.
-Then the application will select the top three reviews with the biggest score that is more recent.
+The top three "overly positive" reviews are the ones with the biggest scores that were recently added to the website.

 ## Review score calculation